renan-alm/github-repo-sync/README.md

 # GitHub Sync

-A GitHub Action for syncing repositories using **force push** with GitHub App authentication.
+A GitHub Action for syncing repositories across different SCM providers using **force push**.
+Supports GitHub, GitLab, Gitea, and other Git-based platforms.

 ## Features

-- Sync branches between two GitHub repositories
+- Sync branches between two repositories on any Git-based SCM platform
 - Sync specific branches or all branches from a source repository
-- GitHub App-based authentication for secure token management
+- Support for both PAT (Personal Access Token) and GitHub App authentication
 - Support syncing tags (all or by regex pattern)
+- Works with HTTPS and SSH URLs
 - Can be triggered on a timer or on push events

 ## Usage